 To create and copy a formula using relative references:

 In the following example, we want to create a formula that will multiply each item's price by the quantity.
-Rather than creating a new formula for each row, we can create a single formula in cell D2 and then copy it to the other rows.
+Instead of creating a new formula for each row, we can create a single formula in cell D2 and then copy it to the other rows.
 We'll use relative references so the formula correctly calculates the total for each item.

 - Select the cell that will contain the formula.
 In our example, we'll select cell D2.